Variables are key–value pairs that let you reuse values across tasks.

 Can I transform variables with Pebble expressions?

 Yes.
-Kestra uses Pebble Templates along with the execution context to render dynamic properties.
-This means that you can use Pebble expressions (such as filters, functions, and operators to transform inputs and variables.
+Kestra uses Pebble templates along with the execution context to render dynamic properties. (such as filters, functions, and operators) to transform inputs and variables.

 The example below illustrates how to use variables and Pebble expressions to transform string values in dynamic task properties: